hivemq/hivemq-mqtt-client/docs/api_flavours.md

 As RxJava is compliant to the Reactive Streams specification it is easily interoperable with other reactive libraries such as Reactor Core.

-The reactive API flavour uses the RxJava data types `Flowable`, `Single` and `Completable` to precisely declare return types.
+The reactive API flavour uses the RxJava data types `Flowable`, `Single` and `Completable` to expressively declare return types.

 {% capture tab_content %}